The NextGen Club.

 New York, NY

 Anjuli was introduced to ALTSO in 2015.
 She formed the NextGen Club in 2018 after a few years of volunteering for the organization, with the intention of further supporting ALTSO’s mission.
-She is a Senior Project Manager at Dow Jones, collaborating with executives from brands like The Wall Street Journal and Barron’s Group in generating and testing new, ambitious ideas for growth.
+She is Deputy Chief of Staff at Dow Jones, collaborating with executives from brands like The Wall Street Journal and Barron’s Group in generating and testing new, ambitious ideas for growth.
 Anjuli has always had a passion for helping others in need and feels lucky to be able to use her work experience in marketing, events and business strategy to support ALTSO’s CoolKids and create a community of philanthropic young professionals.

 Rogelio (Roy) Gonzalez, Strategic Partnerships Chair, Dallas